larose/mtl-tech/docs/how-to-add-an-organization.md

+# How to add an organization

-To add an organization, create a JSON file in the [orgs](../orgs) directory with the following properties:
+Create a JSON file in the [orgs](../orgs) directory with the following
+properties:

 - name (string)
 - url (string)